pascalberger/Cake.Issues-Presentation/PITCHME.md

 ### Cake.Issues features

 * Issue Management for the Cake Build System
-* Read issues from different linters
+* Read issues from different linters and tools
 * Create reports
 * Report issues to pull requests and build systems